simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

       - **DO NOT ATTEMPT IF YOU'RE NOT SKILLED**
       - No good way to guarantee hardware revision you'll receive.
 We ordered multiple and received a v3, v3.6, and v3.8 in various quantities.
       - Do not update to TP-Link Firmware 5.1.0 or 5.1.1 if you can avoid it.
 If you're on those versions or anything newer, you'll need to browse the OpenWRT forums for a version that has a hotfix to bypass new image protections that were introduced on later TP-Link firmware versions.
-  - Be sure after the flashing OpenWRT and running the config options we have below to run `kmod-ath10k-ct kmod-ath9k kmod-ath9k-common kmod-ath` to reinstall any wifi drivers that were uninstalled.
+  - Be sure after the flashing OpenWRT and running the config options we have below to run `opkg --force-overwrite install kmod-ath10k-ct kmod-ath9k kmod-ath9k-common kmod-ath` to reinstall any wifi drivers that were uninstalled.
   - We love it because it is the only OpenWRT compatible outdoor unit we could find with replaceable antennas.
   - We've tested it with Clear LoS up to 1200 Feet or 400 meters with omnidirectional antennas.
   - Only WiFi 5 however.
 If you find something better for this purpose, please let us know!